suzuran7053/PHP_projects/README.md

  <ul>
    <li>
       <h3>1.
 Dialang</h3>
       is my first CMS web project.
-To create this I used my skills mainly learned on a Udemy course named 'CMS Project Course - Master PHP.'
+To create this I used my skills mainly learned on a Udemy course named 'CMS Project Course - Master PHP.'<br>
       I wanted to create a website where you can learn languages whilst interacting with each other.
    </li>

    <li>
       <h3>2.
 Wrestling Nonsense</h3>
+      is also a CMS web site with quite similar functionality to Dialang, but this project also includes newly added functions such as 'Create Category' and 'Search.'<br>This website is designed for simply posting reviews of any sporting events.

    </li>

    <li>
       <h3>3.
 Gallery</h3>